A history of community involvement

 During World War II, Mayo Clinic offered its services to the government for $1 per year through its aero medical research unit.
 Mayo Clinic research led to pioneering advances in aviation medicine.
 The research helped develop the anti-blackout suit and a self-protective technique, the Mayo-1 (M-1) maneuver.
 These two measures allowed pilots to withstand higher G-forces during combat, an advantage that saved many lives and helped the Allies emerge victorious.

 Expansion of Mayo Clinic and community commitment

-As Mayo Clinic operations have expanded over the past several decades to Jacksonville, Fla., in 1983, to Scottsdale, Ariz., in 1987, and Mayo Clinic Health System, so have Mayo's efforts to expand our many community partnerships.
+As Mayo Clinic operations have expanded over the past several decades to Jacksonville, Florida, in 1983, to Scottsdale, Arizona, in 1987, and Mayo Clinic Health System, so have Mayo's efforts to expand our many community partnerships.